- Location: Illinois

 Most CDLs require an official medical certificate showing that the driver is in good health and unlikely to have problems driving or controlling the vehicle.
 This certificate is not processed by the Secretary of State Driver Services department, but rather by the Department of Transportation.

-You must self-certify your type of vehicle operation with the Illinois SOS by January 2014.
+You must self-certify your type of vehicle operation with the Illinois SOS.
 This means you must self-certify one of the following driving categories:

 - Non-Excepted Interstate